jsuchy/codefumes/README.txt

 involved with software projects who are interested in tracking, sharing, and reviewing metrics/information about a project in relation to the commits of said project's repository.
-The site supports a small set of 'standard' metrics, but also provides a simple method of supplying and retrieving custom metrics, allowing users to gather any metric they are interested in tracking.
+The site supports a small set of 'standard' metrics (# lines changed/commit, build status, build duration, etc).
+Additionally, the service provides a simple method of supplying and retrieving custom metrics, allowing users to gather any metric they are interested in tracking.